geeksteam/getExternalIP/README.md

 // GetIP getting external IP from web service func main() {
-	fmt.Println("Your external IP is:'" + getExternalIP.GetIP() + "'")
+	// Get only IP of your instance fmt.Println("Your external IP is:'" + getExternalIP.GetIP() + "'")
+	// Get city of your instance's IP fmt.Println("Your IP city is:'" + getExternalIP.GetIPinfo().City + "'")
 }

 ```